 Board of Trustees and Church Officer Openings

-ASC Leadership FAQs
+All Souls Church Leadership FAQs

 What is the difference between serving on the Board of Trustees and serving as an officer?

 Members of the Board of Trustees are responsible for the supervision and direction of the affairs of the church, with a particular focus on policy development and oversight.
 Officers report to the Board of Trustees and perform specific functions for the church, as described below.
 Church officers have the right to participate in all regularly-scheduled meetings of the Board of Trustees, but without the right to vote.

 How are prospective trustees and officers nominated?

-The three roads to nomination are:
+The three roads to nomination are

 - Nomination by the LDNC in its report to the congregation.